 Now as fascinating as this case is, it’s still anecdotal and as the saying goes, the plural of anecdote is not proof.
 Perhaps his remission was totally coincidental to his dental treatment.
 Maybe he was going to experience a remission regardless of what the dentist did or didn’t do.
 As there was no control, it’s impossible to say.
 Nor do we know if the remission lasted.

 But a case study like this can nonetheless be useful for forming hypotheses.
-Since 1918, the evidence of a link between oral/gut dysbiosis and human disorders of all types continues to mount as I’ve covered elsewhere on this blog.
+And since 1918, the evidence of a link between oral/gut dysbiosis and human disorders of all types continues to mount as I’ve covered elsewhere on this blog.
 So from what you’re about to read, it appears that our early 20th-century dentist was clearly on to something even if the causative bacteria identified was incorrect.

 As periodontal disease is the oral dysbiosis most closely associated with rheumatoid arthritis onset, it stands to reason that studying the gram-negative bacteria at the heart of this disease is the place to begin.
 That microbe is called Porphyromonas gingivalis or P. gingivalis for short.
 I’m sure most of you have noticed that this bacteria lends its name to the disorder known as gingivitis or inflammation of the gums.
 P. gingivalis is considered a keystone pathogen in oral dysbiosis development because although underrepresented in the oral microbiome, it can readily create an inflammatory environment in the mouth that fosters the growth of other oral pathogens.
+Now recent studies have implicated loss of immune tolerance toward citrullinated proteins in the etiology of rheumatoid arthritis and this is where what P. gingivalis does becomes of interest.

-Recent studies have implicated loss of immune tolerance toward citrullinated proteins in the etiology of rheumatoid arthritis.
 Citrullination is a process where the amino acid arginine is converted into the amino acid citrulline.
 This transformation is catalyzed by an enzyme known as peptidylarginine deiminase or PAD for short.
 And it is this enzymatic transformation that helps form rigid structures like skin, myelin sheaths and synovial membranes in our joints and tendons.